PHI-base/canto-docs/docs/phipo_annotation.md

 ### Selecting a PHIPO term

+PHIPO consists of two branches: a single-species branch, which includes phenotypes associated with either pathogen or host species in isolation; and a pathogen-host interaction branch, which includes phenotypes associated with the outcomes of pathogen-host interactions.
+Pathogen genotypes can be annotated with single-species phenotype terms, such as 'sexual spores absent' and 'decreased hyphal growth', as well as chemistry phenotypes, such as 'resistance to voriconazole', 'sensitive to voriconazole', and 'normal growth on voriconazole'.
+Host genotypes can also be annotated with single-species terms, such as 'presence of effector-independent host hypersensitive response'.
+Metagenotypes can be annotated with pathogen-host interaction phenotype terms, such as 'absence of pathogen growth on host surface' and 'stunted host growth during pathogen colonization'.
+Note that some terms in the pathogen-host branch describe changes in the pathogen, while other terms describe changes in the host.

-Next, to find a PHIPO term, type text into the search box.
+To find a PHIPO term, type text into the search box.
 When suggestions from the autocomplete feature appear, choose one and proceed.

 ![](images/phenotype_search.png "")